pulp/pulp_rpm/docs/user-guide/features.rst

 * publication of the modularity metadata with the repository publication

 * copy of one or more modules and/or module defaults between the repositories

-* removal of one or more modules and/or module defaults from the repository
+* removal of one or more modules and/or module defaults from the repository;
+  RPMs related to a module are also removed to preserve consistency of a module

 * upload of one or more modules and/or module defaults into the repository

 * modules published through Pulp are consumable by the ``dnf`` client